lentinj/tp-compact-keyboard/x1-tablet-keyboard/README.md

 The gerbers can be found in [Gerber_tp-x1t-gen1-adapter.zip](https://github.com/lentinj/tp-compact-keyboard/raw/master/x1-tablet-keyboard/Gerber_tp-x1t-gen1-adapter.zip), which can be uploaded to JLPCB to manufacture more.

+Magnets can be superglued to the PCB to hold it on, I used 8mm diameter magnets off Amazon.
+Hold the PCB in place on the keyboard, and they will naturally find the corresponding magnet in the connector.

 Then, solder a USB cable to the pins.
 The colour scheme *should* (but may not) be:

 * GND: Black